-(k) EXCHANGE.-Not later than 3 years after the date of the enactment of this Act, the Secretary shall seek to complete an exchange for State land within the boundaries of the Wilderness.
+(k) EXCHANGE.-Not later than 3 years after the date of enactment of this Act, the Secretary shall seek to complete an exchange for State land within the boundaries of the wilderness area designated by this Act.

 SEC.
 4. LAND HELD IN TRUST.